Chart Color Schemes

 Recent residential development output has been above average within Para Hills West when compared nationally

-Para Hills West experienced around 43 dwelling approvals annually based on AreaSearch analysis.
-Between FY-21 and FY-25, approximately 215 homes were approved, with another 27 in FY-26.
-On average, 0.5 people moved to the area per dwelling built over these years.
+Para Hills West has seen approximately 43 dwelling approvals annually based on AreaSearch analysis of ABS data.
+Between FY-21 and FY-25, around 215 homes were approved, with an additional 27 approved in FY-26 to date.
+On average, 0.5 people have moved into the area per dwelling built over these years.

 Frequently Asked Questions - Development